-- ☐ If required, the kit for isolated DC ground was installed. - An approved transfer switch prevents interconnections with shore power. - AC wiring methods, materials and bonding for grounding meet regulations. - □ A properly sized battery has been installed, serviced and charged.
-The battery is securely mounted in an adequately ventilated space and the positive (+) terminal is shielded from accidental contact. - ☐ The remote control panel functions as intended. - ☐ The fire suppression system or other external emergency system has been tested and shuts down the genset as intended. - ☐ The genset is properly sized for the application, the voltage and frequency are correct and the loads across a multi-phase generator are balanced. - Exhaust back pressure is acceptable. - ☐ The exhaust system is leak-free and conveys all engine exhaust outside, away from windows, doors and vents. - ☐ The fuel supply system is leak-free and airtight. - ☐ The engine coolant and raw water systems are leak-free. - ☐ The engine has the proper levels of oil and coolant. - ☐ The raw water pump has been primed and the sea cock is open. - ☐ All operators have been thoroughly briefed on the Operator's Manual and its safety precautions-especially concerning the danger of carbon monoxide gas-and can demonstrate how to operate, maintain and troubleshoot the genset as explained therein.
+ore starting the genset, review the installation cklist below for those items that do not require If required, the kit for isolated DC ground was installed. the genset to be actually running.
+Make necessary reconnections, modifications and repairs.
+Then start and operate the genset in accordance with the Operator's Manual, observing all of its instructions and precautions.
+Continue working through the installation checklist with the genset running, making necessary reconnections, modifications and repairs.
+Check off ( $$ ) each item that can be answered positively.
+Do not place the genset in service until each item has been checked off.
+An approved transfer switch prevents interconnections with shore power.
+AC wiring methods, materials and bonding for grounding meet regulations.
+A properly sized battery has been installed, serviced and charged.
+The battery is securely mounted in an adequately ventilated space and the positive (+) terminal is shielded from accidental contact.
+The RAW WATER PICKUP TEST was conducted during the sea trials to establish the water line and a siphon break was installed, if The remote control panel functions as intended. found necessary.
+The fire suppression system or other external emergency system has been tested and shuts Ш The sea trials established that at all boat speeds enough raw water is picked up for gen- down the genset as intended. set engine and exhaust cooling.
+The genset is properly sized for the application, The sea trials established that there is no back- flow through the exhaust through-hull fitting or water separator drain hose when the boat is the voltage and frequency are correct and the loads across a multi-phase generator are balanced. under way, forward or reverse.
+Exhaust back pressure is acceptable.
+Genset compartment ventilation meets regula- tions and the sea trials established that ventila- tion is sufficient to maintain acceptable genset compartment temperatures, even while "heat The exhaust system is leak-free and conveys all engine exhaust outside, away from windows, doors and vents. soaking" after docking.
+The fuel supply system is leak-free and air- The genset is securely mounted. tight.
+There is adequate clearance for conducting all maintenance specified in the Operator's Manual.
+The engine coolant and raw water systems are leak-free.
+The coolant recovery tank is mounted properly Ш The engine has the proper levels of oil and coolant. and is accessible for inspection and filling.
+The raw water pump has been primed and the The entire exhaust system is accessible for inspection and replacement. sea cock is open.
+Fuel tanks, piping, hoses and filters comply with regulations and are accessible for inspection and replacement.
+All operators have been thoroughly briefed on the Operator's Manual and its safety precau- tions-especially concerning the danger of carbon monoxide gas-and can demonstrate The genset is bonded to the boat grounding system in accordance with regulations. how to operate, maintain and troubleshoot the genset as explained therein.